 The District also works to enhance employee's computer skills to help stay abreast of software and technology changes.
 This gives the District a business advantage in manipulating, acquiring, storing and interpreting data, as well as video information and GIS mapping.
-The total training hours graph includes time
+The total training hours graph includes time in formal computer training sessions and CWEA.

-Total Training Hours: This is the total training hours provided in-house and participating off-site at CWEA Vocational Training programs to employees of the District.
+• Total Training Hours: This is the total training hours provided in-house and participating off-site at CWEA Vocational Training programs to employees of the District.